 An internship (also known as experiential education) is a work experience that is either directly related to your major field of study or your career interest.
 Internships are an opportunity to develop your skills and knowledge under the supervision of a professional.
 Internships may vary from 4-40 hours per week, are paid or unpaid and typically range from 10-12 weeks during the summer or throughout the academic year.
-Find internships now.

 Benefits of an Internship

 - Gain valuable work experience to be competitive in your career and job search

 - Apply knowledge gained from coursework to on-the-job situations

 - Explore potential career options